1637521albert/ransomware-scam-detection-deic/README.md

-# Dataset Structure
+# Dataset Overview

 ## Graph Type

-The directed graph generated from the `.pth` files has the following characteristics:
+The directed graph generated from the `.pth` file has the following characteristics:

 - **Graph Type:** Heterogeneous, bipartite directed graph with parallel edges but no loops.
 - **Heterogeneous Graph Model:**